20 Raw Denim Shirts Primed for the Podium

 With subtle contrasting tobacco-coloured thread and matching copper snaps, Warehouse’s modern western is subtly but indisputably brilliant.

-The rounded chest pockets become a more striking feature as the shirt ages.
+The asymmetrical and rounded chest pockets will become an even more striking feature as the shirt ages.
 Truly legendary fade potential for those who have the guts to take this bull by the horns.

 Blaumann Dark Western (8 oz.)